|

 are for people who want to suppress their own 10/22s.
 Please note, if you do not

-can attach the suppressed barrel and stock yourself in under five minutes and switch back
+and stock yourself in under five minutes and switch back and forth between

 We also can convert a customer provided unfluted 1022 or